 This section contains forms that are useful in applying for the M.A. program, as well as forming a supervisory committee and filing a graduate study plan once students are admitted.

 In addition to department teaching positions, there is an Outstanding Teaching Award given to graduate students each year.
-Applications for teaching positions should be sent directly to the department chair (and include separate letters of recommendation).
 For information about general financial assistance, contact the Cal State Fullerton Office of Financial Aid (University Hall 146) at (657) 278-3125.
 The department also has several small scholarships that are awarded to students each spring.

 Teaching Fellowships and Teaching Assistantships are available through the Department of Human Communication Studies.
 Teaching Fellows generally teach Introduction to Human Communication (HCOM 100) and/or Public Speaking (HCOM 102).
 Teaching Assistants generally assist faculty with large sections of courses, assist with faculty research, or work in the forensics program.